simonlotzkar/1800_20233_17/README.md

 ## 8. TODO List
 Features and tasks needed to be done (in order of priority):
 * Bugfixing
+* Home Page
+    * Make "closest 3" => "closest 3 working"
+* Catalog Page
+    * Add city and postal code for search bar
+* Optimization
+    * Change population of restaurant and update cards from refreshing and loading all on any change => loading all on initial state, adding when new are made, removing when old are removed, and replacing when old are modified
+* Anti-Spam
+    * Email verification: only allow user to submit posts after verifying
+    * Prevent users from adding updates within a time fram (eg 3min)
 * Data entry
     * Implement achievement unlock conditions:
         * changeUp              =not_started